North Korea Fires Short-range Ballistic Missile Salvo Ahead Of US Election - UrduPoint

 "In preparation for additional launches, our military has strengthened surveillance and alertness," it added.

+"These launches, as well as last week's launch of an intercontinental ballistic missile, are in violation of multiple United Nations Security Council resolutions," a State Department spokesperson said, adding that they "undermine the global nonproliferation regime."

+And at the United Nations, 10 of the 15 members of the Security Council issued a joint statement Tuesday, urging North Korea to give up its ballistic missile program.

-Tokyo also confirmed Pyongyang's latest weapons test, with top government spokesman Yoshimasa Hayashi saying that the North's "repeated launches of ballistic missiles, threaten the peace and security of our country".
+In Japan, top government spokesman Yoshimasa Hayashi said that the North's "repeated launches of ballistic missiles threaten the peace and security of our country".

 On Sunday, South Korea, Japan and the United States conducted a joint air drill involving a US B-1B bomber, South Korean F-15K and KF-16 fighter jets, and Japanese F-2 jets, in response to the ICBM launch.